FridaWikell/python-snake/README.md

 ## Features to be Added

-One feature to be added is a live score during the game.
-This to update the user how they are doing.
-Another feature to be added is to select which color you want the snake to have.
+One feature to be added is to select which color you want the snake to have.
 Someone may play better with a pink snake, who knows?
+Some other features that could be added is that the game area will be smaller after x number of points and make it smaller and smaller until it is impossible to navigate the snake.

 ## Testing